-- a) Locate Park and Ride facilities to serve areas with high auto congestion and design facilities to maximize auto access and minimize adverse impacts on singlefamily residential areas.
+- a) Locate Park and Ride facilities to serve areas with high auto congestion and design facilities to maximize auto access and minimize adverse impacts on single-family residential areas.
 [ABC] - b) Design and invest in an efficient and reliable transit system that serves existing development and provides premium service in Centers and along Transit Corridors, with the highest level of service Downtown and in Urban Centers.
+[A] - c) Make transit access easy, comfortable, convenient, safe, and more viable by providing direct routes, increasing frequency, achieving acceptable systemwide travel speeds, and employing new technology.
 [A]

-- c) Make transit access easy, comfortable, convenient, safe, and more viable by providing direct routes, increasing frequency, achieving acceptable systemwide travel speeds, and employing new technology.
-[A] - d) Provide the highest level of transit service, dedicated transit lanes, and amenities on corridors with transit-supportive land uses, intensities, and design; where ridership is expected to be greatest; or where auto congestion signals the greatest need for additional transportation options.
+- d) Provide the highest level of transit service, dedicated transit lanes, and amenities on corridors with transit-supportive land uses, intensities, and design; where ridership is expected to be greatest; or where auto congestion signals the greatest need for additional transportation options.
 [A] - e) Employ strategies and technology, such as signal preference and preboarding fare systems, to improve travel times for transit on Premium and Major Transit Corridors, particularly for peak-hour travel.
 [A] - f) Locate transit stations to maximize the number of residences and businesses within 1⁄4-mile to expand and sustain transit ridership.
 [A] - g) Design transit centers and stations to provide good lighting, shade, seating, information and wayfinding, and bicycle storage.
-[A]
+[A] - h) Improve safety of buses and bus stops for vulnerable populations (e.g., women and children, people with disabilities, other persons) by incorporating safe design strategies. - i) See Policy 6.1.2 above for transitoriented development.

-- h) See Policy 6.1.2 above for transitoriented development. - i) See Policy 6.2.3 above for pedestrian and bicycle connections to transit. - j) See Policy 6.2.4 above for the pedestrian network. - k) See Goal 6.3 below for safe transportation systems. - See Policy 6.7.2 below for policies on regional transit coordination. - m) See Land Use Goals 5.1 and 5.2 for policies to encourage high-density residential development, mixed-income residential, and a mix of employment and services near transit service. - n) See Urban Design Goal 7.1 for policies related to pedestrian and transitsupportive streetscape design.
+- j) See Policy 6.2.3 above for pedestrian and bicycle connections to transit. - k) See Policy 6.2.4 above for the pedestrian network. - See Goal 6.3 below for safe transportation systems. - m) See Policy 6.7.2 below for policies on regional transit coordination. - n) See Land Use Goals 5.1 and 5.2 for policies to encourage high-density residential development, mixed-income residential, and a mix of employment and services near transit service. - o) See Urban Design Goal 7.1 for policies related to pedestrian and transitsupportive streetscape design.

-6.2.7.1 Participate in regional efforts to coordinate transit planning and implementation among agencies and area jurisdictions, including identification of corridors for the MTP's Priority Transit Network.
-[ABC]
+- 6.2.7.1 Participate in regional efforts to coordinate transit planning and implementation among agencies and area jurisdictions, including identification of corridors for the MTP's Priority Transit Network.

-- 6.2.7.2 Prioritize investment to achieve regional mode share goals and to enhance service between Comp Plan and MTP Centers.
+[ABC] - 6.2.7.2 Prioritize investment to achieve regional mode share goals and to

+- enhance service to Comp Plan and MTP Centers.
 [ABC] - 6.2.7.3 Develop standards for transitsupportive mitigation measures for Transit Corridors as part of a Traffic Impact Study.
-[A] - 6.2.7.4 Explore and invest in strategies to add capacity through additional transit service, dedicated lanes, and/or peak-hour directional lane changes.
+[A] - 6.2.7.4 Explore and invest in strategies to add capacity through priority signal timing queue jumps, and bus stop rebalancing to reduce travel times for buses.
 [A]